Sudan to evacuate diplomats as fighting shatters fragile Eid truce

-Military says it is coordinating efforts to evacuate diplomats from several countries even as a fragile overnight ceasefire crumbled on Saturday, with bursts of gunfire ringing out through Khartoum.
+Saudi foreign ministry says more than 150 people -- including 91 Saudi citizens and around 66 nationals from 12 other countries -- were among those who were evacuated by boats even as the army and paramilitary RSF continue to battle for supremacy.

-A boat carrying Saudi citizens and other nationals rescued from battle-scarred Sudan has arrived in Jeddah, Saudi state television said, in the first announced evacuation of civilians since fighting began in the African country.
+More than 150 people, including foreign diplomats and officials, rescued from battle-scarred Sudan have arrived in Jeddah, the Saudi foreign ministry said, in the first announced evacuation of civilians since fighting began.

-"The first evacuation vessel from Sudan has arrived, carrying 50 (Saudi) citizens and a number of nationals from friendly countries," the official Al-Ekhbariyah television said on Saturday.
+The evacuation was carried out by the kingdom's naval forces with the support of other branches of the army, the foreign ministry said in a statement on Saturday.

-The boat docked at the Red Sea port of Jeddah where four other ships carrying 108 people from 11 different countries were expected to arrive later from Sudan, the broadcaster said.
+It announced the "safe arrival" of 91 Saudi citizens and around 66 nationals from 12 other countries -- Kuwait, Qatar, the United Arab Emirates, Egypt, Tunisia, Pakistan, India, Bulgaria, Bangladesh, the Philipines, Canada and Burkina Faso.

 فيديو | مراسل #الإخبارية عبد الله الخرجي: وصول أول سفينة إجلاء من السودان تضم 50 مواطنا وعددا من رعايا الدول الشقيقة pic.twitter.com/WobLOHAsjm— قناة الإخبارية (@alekhbariyatv) April 22, 2023